Soon be known as the Dublin to Galway Greenway

 The potential of the Dublin-Galway Greenway, incorporating the Royal Canal Greenway, is huge, not only in terms of being a 270km off road, quality greenway in itself (the longest in Ireland), but also in terms on linking up the East coast (Dublin) to the West coast (Galway), with all the areas in between.
 There will be so much to see and do along the route, cyclists will be spoilt for choice with different routes to plan, places to stay and sites to see.

-In county Meath, the full length of the planned Boyne Greenway runs all the way to Trim, with plans to then connect it up to the Royal Canal at Enfield.
+In county Meath, the full length of the planned Boyne Greenway runs all the way to Trim, with plans to then connect it up to the Royal Canal at Longwood.
 This could have huge potential for the region.
 By connecting the Boyne and Dublin-Galway Greenways, it will open up the option of off-road cycling routes from the likes of Trim and Navan and the wider Boyne Valley region to either Dublin or Galway.
 Get planning now, because the possibilities will be endless!